tsatria03/CookyCraze/docks/readme.txt

 Rewards section.
 Format: rank:target:min_amount:max_amount:unlock:message
 Defines special milestone rewards for specific ranks.
-Multiple lines with the same rank are all valid and one is chosen at random when the player reaches that rank.
+Multiple lines with the same rank are all valid, and one is chosen at random when the player reaches that rank.
 Milestone rewards fire in addition to the default reward.

 target
 The stat this reward affects.